-It also common in those who use the shoulder joint excessively, such as throwers (i.e. baseball or field events like javelin) or manual workers such as carpenters and electricians who may work with their arms overhead.
+It is also common in those who use the shoulder joint excessively, such as throwers (i.e. baseball or field events like javelin) or manual workers such as carpenters and electricians who may work with their arms overhead.
 There are many terms used to describe tendonitis.
 These include tendinopathy, tendinitis, and tenosynovitis.

 The most accurate term which is used by medical professionals is tendinopathy.
 The reason for this is that 'itis' suggests inflammation which has been shown in most cases, via biopsies and other investigations, not to be present.
 However, the term tendonitis is still the most commonly used and understood name even though inflammatory conditions are less common than degenerative ones.

 The other consideration is the condition of tenosynovitis which is actually a problem with the outer sheath that lines the tendon rather than the tendon fibres themselves.
 However, without investigation such as an ultrasound scan, it is virtually impossible to distinguish between tenosynovitis and tendonitis.
 The treatment is also the same and so in most cases, there is no need to distinguish between the two conditions, which may well occur together.

 What can the athlete do?